RULES OF THE SOCIETY

 17. Amendment of Rules

-17.1 Except where these Rules say otherwise, any of these Rules may be amended or rescinded, or any new Rules may be made, by a Resolution passed at a Special Meeting of Members of the Society by two-thirds of the votes cast.
+17.1 Except where these Rules say otherwise, any of these Rules may be amended or rescinded, or any new Rules may be made, by a Resolution passed at a Special Meeting of Members of the Society by 2∕3 of the votes cast.

 17.2 No amendment of Rules is valid until registered.
 When submitting Rule amendments for registration the Secretary may at their sole discretion accept any alterations required or suggested by the Financial Conduct Authority without reference back to a further Special Meeting of Members.